himanshu0998/Front-End-JavaScript-Frameworks-Angular/README.md

-# Confusion
+# Restaurant

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.
+This is a course Project of the course Front-End JavaScript Framework: Angular available on Coursera.

 ## Development server